esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/templatebuilding.md

 *In a live setting, this exercise is done in groups.
 Each group will be assigned a software project.
-The group will then create an SMP for this project.*
+The group will then create an SMP template for this project.*

 ## Step 1: Choose a software project